Wvrmhat/Natural-Language-Processing/README.md

 ---
 ## Natural Language Understanding (NLU)
-\ Computers are trained to take unstructured data to structered
+Computers are trained to take unstructured data to structered

+---

+## Natural Language Generation (NLG)
+Structed data is made into unstructured also through a NLP